tamnguyenbbt/Okapi/README.md

 * Below is a simple implementation using Serilog's File sink.
 Serilog comes with many sinks.
 You can implement your own logger or implement your own Serilog sink to suit your logging and reporting needs.

-	* Nuget package at https://www.nuget.org/packages/Okapi.Support.File/1.0.0 (obsolete)
+	* NuGet package at https://www.nuget.org/packages/Okapi.Support.File/1.0.0 (obsolete)
 	* From 1.2.7, please use https://www.nuget.org/packages/Okapi.Support.Log.Text/1.0.1
 	* GitHub: https://github.com/tamnguyenbbt/Okapi.Support.Log.Text
 	* Log file path is set via configuration (see Configuration section)